openhab/openhab-addons/bundles/org.openhab.io.homekit/README.md

 For that reason, it is important that the name of your Items exposed to HomeKit remain consistent.

 HomeKit listens by default on port 9124.
-Java perfers the IPv6 network stack by default.
+Java prefers the IPv6 network stack by default.
 If you have connection or detection problems, you can configure Java to prefer the IPv4 network stack instead.
 To prefer the IPv4 network stack, adapt the Java command line arguments to include: `-Djava.net.preferIPv4Stack=true` Depending on the openHAB installation method, you should modify `start.sh`, `start_debug.sh`, `start.bat`, or `start_debug.bat` (standalone/manual installation) or `EXTRA_JAVA_OPTS` in `/etc/default/openhab2` (Debian installation).